AllisonPessoa/AllisonPessoa/README.md

 ### Hi there 👋

 Hello World!
-I am a Phd candidate in Physicist with an MSc degree in Optical Physics and a passion for data analysis and software development.
+I am a Phd candidate in Physics with an MSc degree in Optical Physics and a passion for data analysis and software development.
 My master's degree project focused on the visualization and data statistical processing of hyperspectral microscopy images.
 Currently, my work focuses on the light-matter interaction in the nanometer length scale towards building classical and quantum nanosensors.

 ---